RaphaelDeLaGhetto/whatdandoes.info/source/_drafts/Missionary-Congregation-Engagement-in-the-Lutheran-Church.md

 In addressing the two _Basic Questions_ presented above, there are at least two factors to consider.
 This tentative roadmap seeks to address these:

-- How do we announce a visiting missionary in advance of a visit to ensure key people are present?
+- How do we announce a visiting missionary in advance to ensure key people are present?
   - _Key people_ include church leaders and individual families with a heart for missions.
 - How do we emphasize the need for prayerful consideration of support?